j5pu/phasionate_wordpress/wp-content/plugins/wp-missed-schedule/readme.txt

 To understand why this happen, we need to know that the WP-Cron is not a real cron job.
 It is in fact a virtual cron that only works when a page is loaded.
 In short, when a page is requested on the frontend/backend, WordPress will first load WP-Cron, follow by the necessary page to display to your reader.
 The loaded WP-Cron will then check the database to see if there is any thing that needs to be done.

 Publish a bunch of future posts noticed that they wont publish and when time comes to go live they just turn Missed Schedule.
-Took a look at the Wordpress code and noticed future posts get assigned a cronjob `($unix_time_stamp, publish_future_post, array($post_ID))` [wp_schedule_single_event](//codex.wordpress.org/Function_Reference/wp_schedule_single_event) Why dont you just look at the database and publish all posts with future status and date in past?
+Took a look at the Wordpress code and noticed future posts get assigned a cronjob `($unix_time_stamp, publish_future_post, array($post_ID))` [wp_schedule_single_event](https://codex.wordpress.org/Function_Reference/wp_schedule_single_event) Why dont you just look at the database and publish all posts with future status and date in past?
 My plugin WP Missed Shcedule looks for posts with a date in the past that still have `post_status=future`.
-It will take each `post_ID` and publish [wp_publish_post](//codex.wordpress.org/Function_Reference/wp_publish_post) it.
+It will take each `post_ID` and publish [wp_publish_post](https://codex.wordpress.org/Function_Reference/wp_publish_post) it.
 = How to Work? =
 This plugin will check every 10 minutes, if there are posts that match the problem described.
 [WPMS_DELAY ,10] To not use too many resources, it fix for 10 items per session [LIMIT 10] one session every 10 minutes.
 All others failed will be solved in future sessions, until no longer exist.
 When you activate this plugin, the first 10 Missed Scheduled Future Posts are fixed immediately.
 All others are fixed the next batch.
 On some case (rare?) are also fixed live.
 If you have Missed Scheduled Future Posts after this plugin is activated, is not one error or bug: wait the next checking.
-If Missed Scheduled Future Posts persist, verify that WordPress installation is clean, or exist conflict with other plugins.
+If Missed Scheduled Future Posts persist, verify that WordPress installation is clean, or exist conflict with others plugins.

 N.B.
 If have active others plugins with the same functions of WP Missed Schedule this is on conflict and not work.
 I suggest to delete or deactivate all others, clean related database options table, and use only WP Missed Schedule.
-In the same way WP Missed Schedule could create conflicts with other plugins with the same functions.
+In the same way WP Missed Schedule could create conflicts with others plugins with the same functions.
 In this case, delete or disable it and only used the others.
 = Dealing with WordPress Missed Schedule =
 If you are scheduling blog posts in WordPress and seeing a Missed Schedule message, its likely caused by an issue with your web server, or it is WordPress that is causing the problem of your blog posts not being posted as scheduled.
 This is an annoying problem.
 However, there is a very simple fix that is easy to do.
 The Missed Schedule problem seems to point to the web server and WordPress.
 The time/date comparison needs to match in order for your blog posts to get published as scheduled.
 If you are currently using the WordPress, blogging platform, you can easily fix the issue by modifying the wp-cron.php file which is located in the root folder.
 You simply open your notepad editor in Windows and search for the following line of code, which is located towards the bottom on the file wp-cron.php file.